lewishowles/components/src/components/content/data-table/data-table.md

 ## To do

-- Add options for changing the table layout (compact, normal, relaxed etc), remembering those choices for the table
 - Allow sorting of columns
 - Add options for turning columns on and off, and remembering those choices for the table
 - Allow selecting of columns, model of selected columns with their row data (so that you can access IDs etc)